Carol and Eric Hafner: Alaska 2018

 In 2018, Hafner ran in the Democratic primary for the US House of Representatives seat from Alaska.
 She had never been to Alaska, and listed two New Jersey and one South Dakota addresses in her election filing.
 She was registered as a Democrat in Toms River, New Jersey and a Republican in South Dakota.
 An Alaska Democratic party leader challenged her candidacy, noting that the New Jersey address matched that of Eric Hafner, who had stood for two previous Congressional offices, and worried that he was using her identity as a sock puppet account for the election.
 Carol Hafner explained that Eric was her son.
 In interviews, she said that she traveled frequently, currently residing in New York, and considered her Box Elder, South Dakota address, a mail drop for seniors with transient lifestyles, to be her home base.
 She said that her impetus to stand for office was Hurricane Sandy, which ravaged the east coast of the United States in 2012, and left her, personally, with enduring health issues.
 So she was running to deal with the climate change that made such storms more frequent, and against Don Young, the incumbent Republican who had held the office for 45 years, and had called climate change a "scam".
 She got 5,351 votes to be the Democratic nominee, just under 14%, but was the top vote-getter in one of the 40 state house voting districts in Alaska, which includes Nome and surrounds the Norton Sound, and several voting precincts.

 Wyoming 2020

 In 2019, Hafner was the first Democratic candidate to announce for the 2020 United States House of Representatives election in Wyoming.
 She had also never been to Wyoming, but, unlike Alaska, planned to visit it for the first time in 2020.
 She still listed South Dakota as her home base.
-She called herself a Democratic Socialist, feminist, and environmentalist, and the issues she supported included the Green New Deal, free tuition for higher education, federal cannabis legalization and Medicare for All.
+She called herself a democratic socialist, feminist, and environmentalist, and the issues she supported included the Green New Deal, free tuition for higher education, federal cannabis legalization and Medicare for All.
 She came in second, receiving 5,172 votes, or 21.94% of the Democratic primary.

+Alaska 2026

+Hafner ran as a Democrat in the 2026 United States Senate election in Alaska.
+Over the course of the primary campaign, a super PAC called Fair Deal Alaska registered to a virtual office address in Wasilla spent money promoting Hafner and Green Party candidate Richard Grayson—neither of whom lived in Alaska—in what the Alaska Beacon described as an apparent attempt to dilute support for Democrat Mary Peltola in the general election.